-A copy of the internal DB.
-Each enterprise server "dumps" a copy of its internal DB to the filesystem on that enterprise server as part of scheduled daily services.
+A copy of the Code42 environment's internal database.
+Each enterprise server "dumps" a copy of its internal database to the filesystem on that enterprise server as part of scheduled daily services.

 Applies to devices, users, orgs, and plans.
-Deactivation stops backup and causes associated archives to be placed into cold storage, and is therefore destructive: after the cold storage period, the affected archives are permanently deleted.
-Seat licenses are freed by deactivation.
+Deactivation stops backup and causes associated archives to be placed into cold storage and eventually deleted.
+Licenses are not immediately freed by deactivation.

 Can be applied to devices only.
 Causes the CrashPlan app on the affected device to be logged out.
 This process is non-destructive, and no data is deleted.
 The user of the device will be able to log in again.
 A deauthorized device continues to use a seat license.